GPS tracking only works if employees are clocking in via the TSheets mobile app, not via text or dial-in.

-- A point can also be force pulled while on the clock by going to Time Clock > Location > Touch to View map > tap the location marker in the top right corner (an admin cannot do this on behalf of an employee).
+An employee can force pull a GPS point while on the clock by going to Time Clock > Location > Touch to View map > tap the location marker in the top right corner (an admin cannot do this on behalf of an employee).

 Location Tracking Setup: